iTwin/itwinjs-core/docs/learning/display/TimelineAnimation.md

 # Timeline Animation

 Timeline animation permits the visualization of change within an iModel over a period of time.
 For example, construction projects often wish to visualize the state of the model at a given point during its construction schedule.
-To this end, a [RenderSchedule.Script]($common) can be associated with a display style describing this visualization.
+To this end, a [RenderSchedule.Script]($common) can be associated with a display style describing this visualization by assigning it to [DisplayStyleState.scheduleScript]($frontend).

 A schedule script partitions sets of elements within the scene into animation nodes.
 Each node has a corresponding timeline that describes how to animate the elements over time by: